magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after a single order is placed within a multishipping checkout
+*  If one wants to do something after a single order is placed within a multishipping checkout

 ### 121. checkout_type_multishipping_set_shipping_items